yeonvvx/tori/README.md

 ## Goal

 This is a one-person project and may not meet every use case.
-If it doesn’t fully fit your needs, other tools might be a better match.
+If it doesn't fully fit your needs, other tools might be a better match.

 ### Not planned